More than 110 Years in Publication

 After the war, Industrial Press began revising and expanding the material to include more tables and working rules, formulas, practical data, and manufacturing standards developed in wartime.
 The revised and enlarged 6th edition was published in 1924.
 The number of pages increased by nearly 200.
 New material, selected from suggestions made by engineers, shop managers, and skilled workers in the metalworking field, reflected technical developments that had taken place since the last edition.
 The 6th edition was the first to include thumb index tabs that gave users direct, rapid access to specific subjects.
 These were instantly popular.

 Since 1924, the Handbook has been revised on a regular basis, usually on a four-year cycle (approximately coinciding with the rate at which significant technical developments occur in metalworking).
-The 10th edition, published in 1939, contained 1,816 pages.
-New and revised material not in the 9th edition consumed over 585 pages.
+The 10th Edition, published in 1939, contained 1,816 pages.
+New and revised material not in the 9th Edition consumed over 585 pages.
 With the start of World War II, there was another spurt in demand.
 But wartime shortages resulted in production without thumb tabs.
 This was bemoaned by users (many made their own tabs from adhesive tape).

 The 1998 Large Print Edition

-Following close on the heels of the 25th edition (1996), many Handbook users were rewarded with the version they had long been waiting for, Machinery’s Handbook, Large Print Edition.
+Following close on the heels of the 25th Edition (1996), many Handbook users were rewarded with the version they had long been waiting for, Machinery’s Handbook, Large Print Edition.
 Identical to the traditional 4.6 X 7-inch Toolbox Edition in every way, except size and weight, the Large Print Edition measured 7 X 10 inches (a 140% increase) and weighed nearly 6 pounds.
 The Large Print Edition remains a top choice for readers.
 The edition employs a type size the same as standard reference books that is easier to read, yet fits the same page setup as the Toolbox version.

-The 2012 30th Edition
+The 2020 31st Edition

 Announcing the New 2024 32nd Edition!